CV building tips for asset managers

 Asset managers have quite a few options when it comes to building their CVs.
 They can focus on quantifiable achievements while also spending a lot of time talking about subjective skillsets.
-For example, an asset manager can state that he or she was responsible for saving EUR 5 million by making changes to existing vendor contracts for properties which are managed by them.
+For example, an asset manager can state that he or she was responsible for saving EUR 5 million by making changes to existing vendor contracts for properties that are managed by them.
 Another example could be an asset manager who perhaps reduced the price of an asset that the company acquired to, say, 10% below market value.

 These types of bullet points on a CV with a numerical value attached to them can immediately catch the recruiter’s attention.
 This allows the candidate to direct the conversation towards a discussion of these achievements.
 And obviously, the candidate would have a lot to talk about these specific projects.
 Therefore, it is a good idea to sprinkle such points across one’s CV to direct the discussion appropriately.